Ghazi Kanaan: Early life and education

-Career and activities
+Military career

-Ghazi, as a young military officer, pledged allegiance to Hafez al-Assad, who seized power in 1970.
-Ghazi participated in the fight against the Israelis on the Golan Heights in the 1970s.
-He rose in rank to colonel and served as the director of intelligence in of Central Syria (Homs) from 1981 to 1982.
+Kanaan, as a young military officer, pledged allegiance to Hafez al-Assad, who seized power in 1970.
+Kanaan participated in the 1973 Yom Kippur War where he fought the Israelis in the Golan Heights.
+He rose in rank to colonel and served as the director of intelligence in Central Syria (Homs) from 1981 to 1982.

-After the Israeli invasion of Lebanon, parts of which were already under Syrian military domination, he was assigned to head the Syrian intelligence in Lebanon in 1982.
+After the 1982 Israeli invasion of Lebanon, parts of which were already under Syrian military occupation, he was assigned to head the Syrian intelligence in Lebanon in that same year.
 His term lasted for twenty years until 2002.
-However, Ghazi did not leave Lebanon until a ceremony was held by then Lebanese prime minister Rafik Hariri at the prime ministry on 9 October 2003, and when Hariri symbolically gave him the key of the city.
+However, Kanaan did not leave Lebanon until a ceremony was held by then Lebanese prime minister Rafic Hariri at the prime ministry on 9 October 2003, and when Hariri symbolically gave him the key of the city of Beirut.

-During his tenure in Lebanon, Ghazi gained a decisive Syrian influence over Lebanese affairs, and gradually subdued the warring Lebanese militias through a combination of diplomacy, bribery and force.
+During his tenure in Lebanon, Kanaan gained a decisive Syrian influence over Lebanese affairs, and gradually subdued the warring Lebanese militias through a combination of diplomacy, bribery and force.
 During the 1980s, he developed collaborators with the predominantly Christian and previously Lebanese Forces – Executive Command (LFEC) militia which was run by Elie Hobeika, but it was only about 2,000 soldiers.
-He also became a close confidant of Rafik Hariri.
-After Israel's withdrawal from its occupation of southern Lebanon in 2000, Ghazi extended Syria's influence there, and backed the Hezbollah movement's takeover of the area.
+He also became a close confidant of Rafic Hariri.
+After Israel's withdrawal from its occupation of southern Lebanon in 2000, Kanaan extended Syria's influence there, and backed the Hezbollah's takeover of the area.

-Syria established an absolute power in Lebanese elections of 1992, 1996 and 2000 through Ghazi.
-After the Taif agreement in 1989, it was Ghazi who determined fourteen electoral districts of Lebanon.
+Syria established an absolute power in Lebanese elections of 1992, 1996 and 2000 through Kanaan.
+After the Taif agreement in 1989, it was Kanaan who determined fourteen electoral districts of Lebanon.
 On behalf of Syrian government, he vetoed the anti-Syrian candidates, urged the political leaders to include pro-Syrian candidates in their candidate lists, and balanced the number of religious candidates with secular ones in some districts.
-In addition, Syria exerted influence on security and judicial appointments in the country through Ghazi.
-On the other hand, the head of Lebanon's Sureté Générale (General Security Directorate), Jamil Al Sayyed, reported directly to Ghazi, often bypassing the civilian leadership of the Lebanese government.
-Ghazi became the most feared man in the Lebanon during his term, since he had the power to order the arrest and indefinite detention of anyone.
+In addition, Syria exerted influence on security and judicial appointments in the country through Kanaan.
+On the other hand, the head of Lebanon's Sureté Générale (General Security Directorate), Jamil Al Sayyed, reported directly to Kanaan, often bypassing the civilian leadership of the Lebanese government.
+Kannan became the most feared man in the Lebanon during his term, since he had the power to order the arrest and indefinite detention of anyone.